 Step One: Make A Plant “Wish List”

 When you are first starting out you will quickly find that your container garden can get quite expensive.
 So my best advice is to start small and make a container garden wish list.
-What do you absolutely need to have?
-What would you use the most?
-What could you do without?
-What can grow in smaller containers that require less soil (which will be less expensive).

 Once you have your list now it is time to shop for containers.
 I would recommend writing the number of plants you wish to grow and the necessary container size next to each of your “wish list” plants.
 This way when you are at the store you will easily be able to prioritize how you are spending your garden budget.

 The size of the containers you use will be dictated by the kind of plants you want to grow.
 Remember that when it comes to container gardening the container you plant in is the only home for this plant.

 If you want your plants to grow healthy and provide an abundance of fruit then you have to make sure the container you plant them in is large enough.

 - Terra Cotta Containers: Terra cotta containers are some of my favorite to plant in.
 They look beautiful in a garden but they do have their downside.
 They can be more expensive and heavier to move and are breakable.
 They also get very hot and can bake easily in the sun so they may require more frequent watering.

 - Ceramic Glazed Containers: Ceramic containers are similar to terra cotta containers and once again look beautiful in a garden.
 They tend to hold moisture a little better due to the glaze on the container.
 These pots wont typically get as hot as terra cotta containers, but they are usually more expensive.
 In my opinion they are a great investment but may be too expensive to do an entire garden of.

 - Plastic: Plastic is going to be the cheapest option and is the lightest to move around.
 My only issue with plastic containers is that they are viewed as disposable.
 If you choose to purchase them for your garden make sure you use them year after year.